Sponsored links:

 Strolling the Old Town

-After leaving the parking lot we head towards the old town along the Rašínová street.
-On the left we pass the church of Saint Thomas and a equestrian statue (A, GPS: 49.1975828, 16.6074867) of Jodok, the ruler of Moravia (also known as Jobst from Moravia, originating from the Luxemburg dynasty).
-Then we pass by the church of St. Jacob (B, GPS: 49.1964578, 16.6078192) with interesting interior architecture.
+After leaving the parking lot, we headed directly towards the charming Old Town by walking along Rašínová street.
+On our left, we passed the impressive Church of Saint Thomas and a striking equestrian statue (A; GPS: 49.1975828, 16.6074867) depicting Jodok, also known as Jobst of Moravia, a significant ruler from the Luxembourg dynasty.
+Our stroll continued past the historic Church of St. Jacob (B; GPS: 49.1964578, 16.6078192), which boasts particularly interesting interior architecture, inviting a closer look.

 Náměstí Svobody - the Square of Liberty

-We reach the first (and main in Brno) square: this is the Náměstí Svobody — Square of Liberty (C, GPS: 49.1949714, 16.6083072).
-There is a plague column from the seventeenth century, and the square itself is surrounded by interesting and decorative buildings, of which the most beautiful is the Dům pánů z Lipé, or House of Lords of Lipa, also known as the Schwanz Palace.
-It is a sixteenth-century Renaissance building built for Kryštof Schwanz of Retz, who was a wine merchant.
-The entire facade of the building is beautifully decorated.
-On the square there is also an astronomical clock (so-called "Brněnský orloj") of an interesting shape.
-An interesting fact is that every day at 11:00 the clock throws a glass ball, and the one who catches it can take it as a souvenir.
-The shape of the clock itself and a glass ball are symbols associated with the defense of the town during the Swedish Deluge (so far reached the armed arm of Sweden in the past!).
+Our walk led us to the first, and indeed the main, square in Brno: the expansive Náměstí Svobody, or Square of Liberty (C; GPS: 49.1949714, 16.6083072).
+Dominating the square is a notable plague column dating from the 17th century, a testament to historical resilience.
+The square itself is encircled by a collection of intriguing and beautifully decorative buildings, among which the most exquisite is undoubtedly the Dům pánů z Lipé, or House of the Lords of Lipá, also known as the Schwanz Palace.
+This magnificent 16th-century Renaissance building was originally constructed for Kryštof Schwanz of Retz, a prominent wine merchant, and its entire facade is adorned with splendid, intricate decorations.
+Also gracing the square is an uniquely shaped astronomical clock, affectionately known as "Brněnský orloj."
+An interesting and much-anticipated tradition is that every day at 11:00 AM, the clock releases a glass ball, which anyone who catches can keep as a souvenir.
+The distinctive shape of the clock and the glass ball are symbolic references to the city's heroic defense during the Swedish Deluge, a historical period when the armed forces of Sweden reached this far in the past.

 Towards the Cathedral of Saints Peter and Paul

-We go towards the famous Cathedral of St. Peter and Paul ("Katedrála svatého Petra a Pavla") located on the Petrov hill.
-On the way, on Dominikánská street, we pass another interesting place — it is so-called Dům pánů z Kunštátu, or House of Masters from Kunštát (D, GPS: 49.1932869, 16.6063931).
-This palace was once owned by Jan of Pernštejn, and then rebuilt in the Renaissance style at the end of the 16th century.
-Dominikánská street passes into Biskupska street and we reach the cathedral located on a small hill.
-The cathedral from the 13th century (E: GPS: 49.1912150, 16.6072244) is a stunning building with its soaring, Gothic shapes.
-Its present shape is also due to the reconstruction from the late nineteenth century, during which the towers of the church were completed.
-Its interiors (interestingly — Baroque), are also awesome.
+Our journey continued towards the iconic Cathedral of Saints Peter and Paul ("Katedrála svatého Petra a Pavla"), majestically situated on Petrov Hill.
+Along Dominikánská street, we passed another historically significant site: the Dům pánů z Kunštátu, or House of the Lords of Kunštát (D; GPS: 49.1932869, 16.6063931).
+This grand palace was once owned by Jan of Pernštejn and underwent a significant reconstruction in the Renaissance style at the close of the 16th century.
+Dominikánská street then seamlessly transitions into Biskupska street, leading us directly to the cathedral, which stands proudly on its small hill.
+The awe-inspiring cathedral, originally from the 13th century (E; GPS: 49.1912150, 16.6072244), is a stunning example of Gothic architecture, with its soaring forms reaching towards the sky.
+Its current majestic appearance is also a result of a late 19th-century reconstruction, during which the church's impressive towers were completed.
+Stepping inside, visitors are further captivated by its equally awesome interiors, which, interestingly, feature a rich Baroque style, contrasting beautifully with its Gothic exterior.

 Zelný trh - the Cabbage Market (or Vegetable Market)

-After visiting the cathedral, we go to the next square — this time it's the square traditionally occupied by a large fruit and vegetable market, called in Czech "zelný trh" (F, GPS: 49.1922878, 16.6086461).
-In the square there is a monument of thanksgiving - Sloup Nejsvětější Trojice (the Holy Trinity Column) - a sculpture from the beginning of the 18th century, and in front of it we can see "Dietrichsteinský palác", or the Dietrichstein Palace, which now houses the Museum of the Moravian Region.
+After our visit to the cathedral, we descended to the next vibrant square, which is traditionally home to a bustling fruit and vegetable market, known in Czech as "zelný trh" (F; GPS: 49.1922878, 16.6086461).
+Dominating the center of the square is a beautiful monument of thanksgiving: the Sloup Nejsvětější Trojice (the Holy Trinity Column), an intricately sculpted piece from the early 18th century.
+Directly opposite, you can admire the "Dietrichsteinský palác," or the Dietrichstein Palace, which now serves as the distinguished home of the Museum of the Moravian Region, offering further cultural enrichment.

 The Špilberk Castle (Hrad Špilberk)